Kyrle, joseph

 This section has been translated automatically.

 (¤ 1880, † 1926) Austrian dermatologist.
 Born in Schärding am Inn as the son of a pharmacist.
 Attended grammar school in Kremünster in Upper Austria, studied medicine at the University of Graz from 1899, graduated in 1904.
-1905 initially pathological training.
-1906 dermatological assistant under Ernest Finger at the Vienna Dermatological Clinic.
-1913 habilitation.
-1918 appointment as associate professor.
-He turned down offers to take over dermatological chairs in Freiburg (1915) and Basel (1916 and 1921).
-Kyrle remained loyal to his university, until his early death from renal cell carcinoma in 1826.
+1905 initially trained in pathology.
+1906 dermatological assistant under Ernest Finger at the Vienna Dermatology Clinic.
+1913 Habilitation.
+1918 Appointment as associate professor.
+He turned down offers to take over dermatology chairs in Freiburg (1915) and Basel (1916 and 1921).
+Kyrle remained loyal to his university until his early death from renal cell carcinoma in 1826.

-Field(s) of Research: His main interests included three fields: general pathological anatomy, dermatolgogy, and syphilis.
-Scientifically, he was engaged for a long time in the histopathology of the testis and epididymis.
-1916 First description of hyperkeratosis follicularis et parafollicularis in cutem penetrans Kyrle (rare generalized keratinization disorder of unexplained etiology, doubted as an entity by many).
-During World War I, Josef Kyrle was concerned with variola and typhus, and in 1917 he began his investigations into syphilis.
-He recognized the importance of fever for syphilis therapy (non-specific healing factor) and introduced malaria treatment in early cures.
-Furthermore, K. made his mark with several works on cerebrospinal fluid.
-His experience was based on about 10,000 lumbar punctures on 3,500 patients.
-His friendship and close collaboration with the Viennese neurologist Julius von Wagner-Jauregg eventually led to the treatment of neurosyphilis with malarial agents.
-In 1927, von Wagner-Jauregg received the Nobel Prize for this therapeutic approach.
+Field(s) of research: His main areas of interest were general pathological anatomy, dermatology and syphilis.
+For a long time he was scientifically concerned with the histopathology of the testis and epididymis.
+1916 First description of hyperkeratosis follicularis et parafollicularis in cutem penetrans Kyrle (rare, generalized keratinization disorder of unexplained etiology, doubted by many as an entity).
+During the First World War, Josef Kyrle dealt with variola and typhus and began his investigations into syphilis in 1917.
+He recognized the importance of fever for syphilis therapy (non-specific healing factor) and introduced malaria treatment in early stages.
+K. also made a name for himself with several works on cerebrospinal fluid.
+His experience was based on around 10,000 lumbar punctures on 3,500 patients.
+His friendship and close collaboration with the Viennese neurologist Julius von Wagner-Jauregg ultimately led to the treatment of neurosyphilis with malaria pathogens.
+In 1927, von Wagner-Jauregg was awarded the Nobel Prize for this therapeutic approach.

-Other fields of activity: skin tuberculosis, sarcoidosis of the skin; psoriasis vulgaris and leprosy (transmission experiments to monkeys).
+Further fields of activity: skin tuberculosis, sarcoidosis of the skin; psoriasis vulgaris and leprosy (transmission experiments on monkeys).

-Josef Kyrle was buried in 1926, in the Döblinger cemetery (group 8, number 2).
-In 1932, Josef-Kyrle-Gasse in Vienna-Hietzing was named after him.
-The small alley connects Biraghigasse with Wolkersbergenstraße in Vienna's medical district.
+Josef Kyrle was buried in 1926 in the Döbling cemetery (group 8, number 2).
+Josef-Kyrle-Gasse in Vienna-Hietzing was named after him in 1932.
+The small alley connects Biraghigasse with Wolkersbergenstrasse in Vienna's medical district.

 Literature